visgl/luma.gl/dev-docs/RFCs/v8.0/luma-refactor.md

 - 201 exported classes and functions, again without a clear sense of their relationships
 - A large code base. ~733kB of source files (compare to, e.g. three.js, a full 3D engine, at ~1.2MB)
 - Several unfinished or unused APIs that make it hard to tell what's reliable
 - Documentation is sprawling and not focused on the API.
-Examples demonstrate random scenes rather than API features.
+Examples demonstrate random scenes rather than API features

 Clearly defining luma.gl's goals as a framework, and structuring the codebase and documentation around those goals, would benefit it in the following ways:
 - Reduce its complexity and associated maintenance costs